Weak Commodity Markets Signal Skepticism About Global Growth | MarketScreener

 Commodity markets slipped Thursday, extending their weakness this year amid concerns about the prospects for the global economy and U.S.-China tensions.

 The price of industrial metals fell, led by nickel.
-The stainless-steel ingredient dropped 2.7% to $13,980 a metric ton in London.
-Copper, which is particularly sensitive to investors' sentiment about Chinese growth prospects, slipped 0.9% to $5,892.50 a ton, erasing the tepid gains it had made so far this year.
-Futures for Brent crude, the global benchmark for oil, slid 0.2% to $62.88 a barrel.
+The stainless-steel ingredient dropped 2.6% to $13,990 a metric ton in London.
+Copper, which is particularly sensitive to investors' sentiment about Chinese growth prospects, slipped 1% to $5,889 a ton, erasing the tepid gains it had made so far this year.
+Futures for Brent crude, the global benchmark for oil, were flat at $63.28 a barrel.

 The latest concerns stem from a bill President Trump signed in support of Hong Kong protesters, which has prompted criticism from China.